AdminLanding

 FactorHire a mandataireSelf-manage with AdminLanding

-Monthly rentHigher rent (>€800) absorbs feeAny rent — fixed €49/property
+Monthly rentHigher rent (>€800) absorbs feeAny rent — free first, then €49/property

 French fluencyLimited or noneWorkable French + bilingual UI helps

-Number of propertiesLinear per-property fees scale poorly€49 per property, no recurring fee
+Number of propertiesLinear per-property fees scale poorlyFree first property, then €49 each, no recurring fee

 Response time within legal deadlinesMandataire handlesMobile app + push notifications